Cambridge University Heraldic and Genealogical Society: About

 The first Cambridge University Heraldic Society was founded in 1948 from the remnants of the late nineteenth-century Monumental Brass Society.
 In 1954, a separate Cambridge University Society of Genealogists was formed.
 Not surprisingly many members of one society were members of the other and on 10 June 1957, sponsored by some vice-presidents, by agreement between the secretaries, special general meetings of both societies were held and resolutions passed abolishing both societies on condition that a new joint society was formed later in the day.
 Meetings held earlier in the term had led to the formal culmination of a series of discussions for the consolidation and amalgamation.

 The structure of the new society was to include a patron and a number of honorary vice-presidents.
 The committee was to consist of a president, a secretary, a senior treasurer, a junior treasurer and ordinary committee members.

 Four speaker meetings are held in each of the Michaelmas and Lent terms and a ninth at the beginning of the Easter term.
 These are in the general area of heraldry and genealogy but also include cognate subjects such as ceremonial dress, tartan, local history, customs, military medals or indeed anything of an antiquarian nature.
 There are generally two outings each year—one in Michaelmas and one in Lent to places of heraldic and genealogical interest.
 In recent years, the society has visited the College of Arms, the Society of Genealogists and various cathedrals and museums.
 The society also hosts one large dinner each term with the Annual Dinner (in the Lent term) attracting up to 70 diners.
 In March 2023 this was held at the House of Lords.
 There is also a garden party in the Easter term.

-In 2022 the society hosted the 35th International Congress of Genealogical and Heraldic Sciences patronized by HRH The Earl of Wessex (now the Duke of Edinburgh), and attended by officers of arms from many different nations (including Garter King of Arms, Lord Lyon King of Arms, York Herald, Rothesay Herald, and the Deputy Chief Herald of Canada).
+In 2022 the society hosted the 35th International Congress of Genealogical and Heraldic Sciences patronised by the Earl of Wessex (now Duke of Edinburgh), and attended by officers of arms from many different nations (including Garter King of Arms, Lord Lyon King of Arms, York Herald, Rothesay Herald, and the Deputy Chief Herald of Canada).

 Patrons

 Sir Arthur Cochrane KCVO, former Clarenceux King of Arms, was Patron of the original Heraldic and Genealogical Societies until his death in 1954.
 The position was still vacant when the amalgamation took place.
-The Cambridge University Society of Genealogists had had a president in the person of the late Earl Mountbatten of Burma, a keen genealogist.
+The Cambridge University Society of Genealogists had had a president in the person of Lord Mountbatten, a keen genealogist.
 Therefore, Lord Mountbatten was invited to be Patron of the new (1957) society, a post which he held until his assassination in 1979.

 Lord Mountbatten was succeeded as Patron by Archbishop Bruno Heim, a leading authority on the heraldry of the Roman Catholic Church who designed armorial bearings for several Popes.
 Heim donated a copy of a number of his own publications to the society.
 After his death he was followed by the Duke of Norfolk, Earl Marshal and Hereditary Marshal of England.

 Patrons of the society since 1957: